The Miami region cracks the top 30 in the global Startup Genome Ecosystem Report and ranks high for female founders.

 For the first time, the Miami metro area has been included in the 2019 Startup Genome Ecosystem Report – and for its inaugural year, the region has cracked the organization’s top 30 ranking of startup ecosystems.
-Miami also ranked No. 7 on the list for the number of female founders.
+Miami also ranked 7th globally – yes, No. 7 – for the number of female founders.

 The report, released today, ranked numbers 26 to 30 alphabetically, where Miami fell, along with Atlanta, Barcelona, Dublin, and Munich.
 All five were new the list.

-Miami ranked in the 4th or 5th tier for all of the areas Startup Genome included, except one.
+Miami ranked in the 4th or 5th tier (5th tier is the bottom 20%) for all of the areas Startup Genome included, except one.
 Notably, it ranked in the 1st tier (top 20%) for “market reach,” a score for its connectivity with other top global ecosystems.
 Other categories were performance, funding, connectedness, talent, experience and knowledge.
 It ranked in the 4th tier for performance and knowledge and fifth for the others.

 “We think there will be no ‘next Silicon Valley.’
 Instead, there will be 30 ‘next’ hubs, distributed around the world, reaching critical mass driven by either regional (e.g., Singapore in Southeast Asia) or Sub-Sector leadership (e.g., San Diego in Life Sciences),” the report said.
 Startup Genome is a research organization focused on ecosystem development.